kubernetes/website/content/en/docs/reference/kubectl/_index.md

 ### Formatting output

-The default output format for all `kubectl` commands is the human readable plain-text format.
+The default output format for all `kubectl` commands is the human-readable plain-text format.
 To output details to your terminal window in a specific format, you can add either the `-o` or `--output` flags to a supported `kubectl` command.

 #### Syntax